Firdous2307/3-Tier-Architecture-with-AWS-CloudFormation/README.md

 In AWS CloudFormation, when you define NetworkInterfaces for an EC2 instance, you shouldn't specify SecurityGroupIds in the Properties of the instance resource.

+I do not know why I keep getting an error anyime i try to **AssociatePublicIpAddress** for my `TestServerInstance``.
+I have a Public Subnet, so i am thinking, I do not need to assign it, it will automatically do that for me, but no it does not.